 The properties securing the loans are generally classified as residential or commercial real estate and, typically, are not income producing.
 Each loan is secured by a first mortgage lien on real estate.
 In addition, each loan is personally guaranteed by the principal(s) of the borrower, which guarantee may be collaterally secured by a pledge of the guarantor's interest in the borrower.
 The face amount of the loans we originated in the past seven years ranged from \$40,000 to a maximum of \$3.3 million.
 Our lending policy limits the maximum amount of any loan to the lower of (i) 9.9% of the aggregate amount of our loan portfolio (not including the loan under consideration) and (ii) \$3.5 million.
-Our loans typically have a maximum initial term of 12 months and bear interest at a fixed rate of 9% to 12% per year.
+Our loans typically have a maximum initial term of 12 months and bear interest at a fixed rate of 9% to 13.5% per year.
 In addition, we usually receive origination fees or "points" ranging from 0% to 2% of the original principal amount of the loan as well as other fees relating to underwriting and funding the loan.
 Interest is always payable monthly, in arrears.
 In the case of acquisition financing, the principal amount of the loan usually does not exceed 75% of the value of the property (as determined by an independent appraiser) and in the case of construction financing, it is typically up to 80% of construction costs.

-Since commencing our business in 2007, we have never foreclosed on a property, although sometimes we have renewed or extended the term of a loan to enable the borrower to avoid premature sale or refinancing of the property.
+Since commencing our business in 2007, except as set forth below, we have never foreclosed on a property, although sometimes we have renewed or extended the term of a loan to enable the borrower to avoid premature sale or refinancing of the property.
 When we renew or extend a loan, we generally receive additional "points" and other fees.
+In June 2023, we filed a foreclosure lawsuit relating to one property, as a result of a deed transfer from the borrower to a buyer without our consent.
+In that instance, the buyer of the property on which we had a valid mortgage suffered a data breach which resulted in the failure of the buyer to remit the funds needed for the loan payoff.
+In October 2023, we received the entire payoff amount for the loan receivable, including all unpaid fees, to rectify the situation.